cmabdullah/Documentation/Documentation/Redis.md

 ##### where all values are uniq, no repetation allow here unoredered set

-> SADD key member [member ...]
-Add one or more members to a set
+1. SADD key member [member ...], Add one or more members to a set

-> SCARD key
-Get the number of members in a set
+2. SCARD key, Get the number of members in a set

-> SDIFF key [key ...]
-Subtract multiple sets
+3. SDIFF key [key ...], Subtract multiple sets

-> SDIFFSTORE destination key [key ...]
-Subtract multiple sets and store the resulting set in a key
+4. SDIFFSTORE destination key [key ...], Subtract multiple sets and store the resulting set in a key

-> SINTER key [key ...]
-Intersect multiple sets
+5. SINTER key [key ...], Intersect multiple sets

-> SINTERSTORE destination key [key ...]
-Intersect multiple sets and store the resulting set in a key
+6. SINTERSTORE destination key [key ...], Intersect multiple sets and store the resulting set in a key

-> SISMEMBER key member
-Determine if a given value is a member of a set
+7. SISMEMBER key member, Determine if a given value is a member of a set

-> SMEMBERS key
-Get all the members in a set
+8. SMEMBERS key, Get all the members in a set

-> SMOVE source destination member
-Move a member from one set to another
+9. SMOVE source destination member, Move a member from one set to another

-> SPOP key [count]
-Remove and return one or multiple random members from a set
+10. SPOP key [count], Remove and return one or multiple random members from a set

-> SRANDMEMBER key [count]
-Get one or multiple random members from a set
+11. SRANDMEMBER key [count], Get one or multiple random members from a set

-> SREM key member [member ...]
-Remove one or more members from a set
+12. SREM key member [member ...], Remove one or more members from a set

-> SUNION key [key ...]
-Add multiple sets
+13. SUNION key [key ...], Add multiple sets

-> SUNIONSTORE destination key [key ...]
-Add multiple sets and store the resulting set in a key
+14. SUNIONSTORE destination key [key ...], Add multiple sets and store the resulting set in a key

-> SSCAN key cursor [MATCH pattern] [COUNT count] Incrementally iterate Set elements
+15. SSCAN key cursor [MATCH pattern] [COUNT count], Incrementally iterate Set elements

 #### add into set